Fine motor control

 Toggle: English / Spanish

-Fine motor control is the coordination of muscles, bones, and nerves to produce small, precise movements.
-An example of fine motor control is picking up a small item with the index finger and thumb.
+Fine motor control is the coordination of muscles, bones, and nerves to produce small, exact movements.
+An example of fine motor control is picking up a small item with the index finger (pointer finger or forefinger) and thumb.

 The opposite of fine motor control is gross (large, general) motor control.
 An example of gross motor control is waving an arm in greeting.

-Problems of the brain, spinal cord, peripheral nerves, muscles, or joints may all decrease fine motor control.
-The difficulty in speaking, eating, and writing in people with Parkinson's disease is due to a loss of fine motor control.
+Problems of the brain, spinal cord, peripheral nerves (nerves outside of the brain and spinal cord), muscles, or joints may all decrease fine motor control.
+People with Parkinson disease have trouble speaking, eating, and writing because they have lost fine motor control.

-The following tasks can only occur if the nervous system matures in the right way:
+The following tasks can only occur if the nervous system develops in the right way:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.